In quantum mechanics, one may come across a multiple universe theory or two,

 universes, just possible, unplayed-out futures set by our making different

+decisions.
 Salvation pervades beyond time and dimensions.
 It is a

 universal, cosmic thing.
 When one truly gets saved, their